amrit5joshi/SigmaProject/README.md

 - Shift to a microservices architecture to enhance scalability and maintainability.

 ### 2. MediatR Integration
-- Consider using the Mediator pattern with MediatR for improved separation of concerns and better handling of commands and queries.
+- Using the Mediator pattern with MediatR for improved separation of concerns and better handling of commands and queries.

 ### 3. Enhanced Security
 - Use OAuth 2.0 for secure access to the API, ensuring only authorized users can manage candidate information.